National Artificial Intelligence Institute (NAII)

 Why AI R&D in VA?

 VA is the largest integrated health care system in the country, has established several big data repositories including the largest the largest genomic knowledge base in the world linked to health care information, and trains the largest number of nurses and doctors in the United States.
 In fact, nearly three-quarters of all U.S. doctors receive training in VA, creating ample opportunities to train the future health AI workforce.
-Given this, VA is uniquely positioned to advance AI research and development to the frontiers of science and health for our nation's Veterans, and the population at large.
+Given this, VA is uniquely positioned to advance AI research, development, and implementation at the frontiers of science and health for our nation's Veterans, and the population at large.

 What is the National Artificial Intelligence Institute (NAII)?

-The NAII seeks to develop AI research and development capabilities in VA as a means to support Veterans, their families, survivors, and caregivers.
+The NAII seeks to develop AI research and development capabilities in VA to support Veterans, their families, survivors, and caregivers.
 The NAII designs and collaborates on large-scale AI R&D initiatives, national AI policy, and partnerships across agencies, industries, and academia.
 The NAII is a joint initiative by the Office of Research and Development and the Office of the Secretary's Center for Strategic Partnerships in VA.
 The NAII is dedicated to advancing AI research and development for real-world impact and outcomes to ensure Veteran health and well-being.

 Dr. Gil Alterovitz